Donders-Institute/hpc-wiki-v2/docs/project_storage/access_management.rst

     $ prj_delacl honlee,edwger 3010000.01

+.. _project_storage_subdir:
 Controlling access permission on sub-directories
 ------------------------------------------------

 It is possible to set/delete user role on sub-directory within a project directory.
-It is done by using either the ``-p`` option, or specifying directly the absolute path of the directory.
+It is done by using either the ``-p`` option, or directly specifying the absolute path of the directory.
 Both ``prj_setacl`` and ``prj_delacl`` programs support it.

-When doing so, the user will be automatically granted with (or revoked from) the ``traverse`` role on the parent directories if the user haven't had a roles on them.
+When doing so, the user will be automatically granted with (or revoked from) the ``traverse`` role on the parent directories if the user hasn't had a role on them.

 For example, granting user ``edwger`` with the contributor role in the subdirectory ``subject_001`` in project ``3010000.01`` can be done as below: